Documentation / F.A.Q. and Best Practice

 Read this before you start to collect metrics.

-If you want to test multiple URLs, you can used line them up in the cli:
+If you want to test multiple URLs, you can line them up on the CLI:

 You can also use a plain text file with one URL on each line.
 Create a file called urls.txt (but you can call it whatever you want):